 What is the difference between AWS and ASME welding qualifications?

-AWS D1.1 qualifications apply to structural welding applications.
+AWS D1.1 qualifications apply to structural welding.
 ASME Section IX qualifications apply to pressure-containing applications.
-They are not interchangeable — shops performing both types of work need separate qualification records for each standard.
+They are not interchangeable — shops performing both types of work need separate qualification records for each.

 Is ISO 3834 required for ISO 9001 certification?

-Not automatically — but it is increasingly required by customers, particularly in global manufacturing, export markets, and pressure equipment applications.
-Many fabrication shops pursue ISO 3834 alongside ISO 9001 to meet customer requirements.
+Not automatically — but it is increasingly required by customers in global manufacturing, export markets, and pressure equipment applications.

 How long do welder qualifications last?

-Under AWS D1.1, welder qualifications remain valid as long as the welder uses the qualified process at least every six months.
+Under AWS D1.1, qualifications remain valid as long as the welder uses the process at least every six months.
 Under ASME Section IX, continuity requirements vary by process.
-Always check the specific standard for your application.

 Can a fabrication shop be ISO 9001 certified without qualifying their welders?

-No. Welder competence is a direct requirement under ISO 9001 Clause 7.2 (competence) and Clause 8.5.1 (special processes).
+No. Welder competence is a direct requirement under ISO 9001 Clause 7.2 and Clause 8.5.1.
 Unqualified welders performing production work will result in a major nonconformance.

 What NDT methods are required for welding?

-Required NDT methods depend on the applicable welding standard and the engineering specifications for the product.
-AWS D1.1 specifies visual inspection as a minimum with additional NDT required for specific joint types and applications.
-ASME codes specify NDT requirements based on the pressure class and material.
+Required NDT depends on the applicable welding standard and engineering specifications.
+AWS D1.1 specifies visual inspection as a minimum with additional NDT for specific joint types.
+ASME codes specify NDT based on pressure class and material.

 How do I know which welding standard my shop needs?